sage-wright/busco/README.md

 If you have trouble installing one of the many third-party tools, try the official Docker container: https://hub.docker.com/r/ezlabgva/busco/tags

-Report problems on the BUSCO issue board at https://gitlab.com/ezlab/busco/issues

 To get help with BUSCO use: ``busco -h`` and ``python3 scripts/generate_plot.py -h``